 If you love wine and repurposing, we have just the idea for you!
 Not only is this project beautifully rustic, but it’s also a clever way to incorporate salvaged wood with a story.

-Here’s a great addition to your outdoor space.
-Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink!
+Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink?

-Wine, whiskey and brandy are stored in oak barrels to both age the contents and to add flavours that are absorbed from the oak staves.
+Wine, whiskey, and brandy are stored in oak barrels to both age the contents and to add flavors that are absorbed from the oak staves.
 After a period of use, the surface has given all the tannins and flavinoids it can, and the staves need shaving back to fresh wood.